Stephan Ludwig Roth: Return to Transylvania and Mediasch

 Roth taught and was later rector of Mediasch Gymnasium (pictured here in 1912), which was later renamed in his honor to Stephan Ludwig Roth Theoretical High School.

 He then returned home to Transylvania, staying in Freiburg where he was offered an invitation to teach at a lyceum in London which he declined, for a while before moving.
 He made frequent stops during this journey, notably visiting Philipp Emanuel von Fellenberg at his Hofwyl School with the goal of getting his knowledge on how to recruit an agricultural student trained there to work in Transylvania.
 He also wants to learn himself through Fellneberg the new agricultural methods.
 He also did research on the Bell–Lancaster method, which had recently been developed, when he went to Fellenberg.
-Fellenberg, wanting him to stay, offered him a teaching position at his school but Roth declined citing his parent's desire for him to return and went to Basel to eventually go through Karlsruhe to Tübingen.
-Between 26 June and 30 June 1820, while staying in Tübingen, he wrote his dissertation on philosophy titled "The Nature of the State as an Educational Institution for the Human Calling", which was formally accepted on 4 July, and he was given his doctorate.
+Fellenberg, wanting him to stay, offered him a teaching position at his school but Roth declined citing his parents' desire for him to return and went to Basel to eventually go through Karlsruhe to Tübingen.
+Between 26 and 30 June 1820, while staying in Tübingen, he wrote his dissertation on philosophy titled "The Nature of the State as an Educational Institution for the Human Calling", which was formally accepted on 4 July, and he was given his doctorate.
 His main goal in writing his doctorate was to impress upon the Viennese government that he could establish a teacher training institute in Transylvania, inspired by Pestalozzi, and he declined other teaching positions again, like at Hermannstadt Gymnasium.
 He was then instructed by the Hofkanzlei (Court Chancellery) to establish a formal plan for the school, which he presented to Count Samuel von Teleki in August, but did not receive a response for a while, so he returned home to Transylvania in September 1820.
 The government would eventually issue a decree forbidding Roth from using his doctorate (which was foreign) in Transylvania.